-Elisa Korenne, a Yale Graduate and award-winning songwriter known for her original songs about oddballs in history, left New York City in 2006 to be an artist-in-residence in rural west central Minnesota.
-Since becoming a Minnesotan, Korenne has become known as a pioneering rural artist.
-Gull Lake TEDx chose Korenne to be a featured speaker at their April 2017 conference.
+Elisa Korenne is an award-winning songwriter, writer, and performer.
+Elisa left New York City in 2006 to be an artist-in-residence in rural west central Minnesota, and stayed.
+She found her groove creating original songs and thematic live shows about oddballs in history.
+Since turning Minnesotan, Korenne has become known as a pioneering rural artist.
+Gull Lake TEDx chose Korenne to be a featured speaker.
 Prairie Public Television in Fargo, North Dakota commissioned her to create songs and appear in a series of ten mini-music documentaries of unusual people and events in the Upper Midwest.
 Subjects include controversial politico A.C.
 Townley, health-insurance saleswoman Sister “Lumberjack” Amata Mackett, and Mail Order Bride Rachel Calof.
-She began her music career in 2001 after leaving her role at the international development nonprofit she cofounded, Geekcorps.
-An alternate Peacecorps for technology professionals building businesses in developing countries.
-Her debut book, Hundred Miles to Nowhere: An Unlikely Love Story will be available June 2017.
-Visit www.elisakorenne.com.
+She began her music career in 2001 after leaving the international development nonprofit she cofounded, Geekcorps–an alternate Peace Corps for technology professionals building businesses in developing countries.
+Elisa wrote a memoir, Hundred Miles to Nowhere: An Unlikely Love Story, about her move from New York City to rural Minnesota.
+People love it.
+Visit www.elisakorenne.com for more.